 We were to select two sides and we opted for Baked Beans and Fox-a-ronia which is a Brunswick Stew Mac & Cheese.
 The Baked Beans were smokey.
 The Brunswick Stew Mac & Cheese was unique; tomato’ish and cheesy.

 Our choice of meat for the platter include Beef Brisket which was quite tender.
-More on following page.
-Click here to continue reading
+Continue reading

 Since we had an early dinner at Korea town, Ben brought me out for some dessert.